errplane/errplane-js/README.md

 });
 ```

-And now you can instrument DOM elements automatically:
+And now you can instrument DOM elements automatically.
+Just add the errplane attributes we'll take care of the rest.

 ```html
 <!-- Log all clicks on this link to the metric 'clicked_link' -->